* Italian 10-year bond yields up 10 bps this week

 "That is surprising given the uncertainty of the outcome."

-Most euro zone bond yields dipped in early trade, with Germany's 10-year Bund touching a 2-1/2 week low at 0.68 percent .
+Most euro zone bond yields fell on Friday, with Germany's 10-year Bund yield at a 2-1/2 week low at 0.67 percent .

 "Some long forgotten patterns return to euro bond markets with Bunds rallying while Italy sells off," said Commerzbank rates strategist Christoph Rieger.